Scotchman0/notes/README.md

 # notes examples
 > notes <name_of_note> --> cat contents of <name_of_note> (default behavior)
 >
-> notes -f ex --> the following notes match this string: example ..."
->
 > notes -g welcome= --> welcome to notes!"
 >